red-hat-storage/rhocs-backup/README.md

 ```
 sudo ./rhocs-post-backup.sh /path to file/converged_vars.ini
 ```
-The scritps can be manually executed in the following manner for RHOCS independent mode:
+The scripts can be manually executed in the following manner for RHOCS independent mode:
 ```
 sudo ./rhocs-pre-backup.sh /path to file/independent_vars.ini
 ```